cysouw/diathesis/text/c01_introduction.md

 ### *Ortspertinenzdativ* {#sec:summary-ortspertinenzdativ}

-The ~~Ortspertinenzdativ~~ (see [@sec:prepositions-possessor-of-location-to-dative-experiencer] and subsequent sections) is closely connected to the previous *Pertinenzdativ* ([@sec:summary-pertinenzdativ]).
+The ~~Ortspertinenzdativ~~ (full discussion in [@sec:prepositions-possessor-of-location-to-dative-experiencer] and subsequent sections) is closely connected to the previous *Pertinenzdativ* ([@sec:summary-pertinenzdativ]).
 The dative in [@next] is likewise obligatorily a possessor of another lexical role, though in this diathesis this other role is an obligatory location.
 For example, the verb *hängen*, 'to hang' [@next a] necessarily needs a location where the hanging is taking place.
 The possessor of this location can be replaced by a dative.
-Besides being an inherent argument of a verb, the obligatory location can also be included by a resultative diathesis (e.g. [@sec:summary-ortsresultativ]).
+Besides being an inherent argument of a verb, the obligatory location can also be included by a resultative diathesis (e.g. [@sec:summary-verursachte-bewegung]).
 For example, the verb *wehen* 'to blow (of wind)' can be used resultatively with an obligatory location *in meinem Gesicht* [@next b].
 The possessor of this location can subsequently be turned into a dative.

 ::: ex
 a.
 Das Hemd hing aus seiner Hose. \